Strong local uniqueness for the vacant set of random interlacements: Coarse-graining for SLU

 In words, $Z(\nu)$ denotes the collection of all sequences $(Z_j)_{j \in J}$ such that $J \subset \{1, \ldots, n_Z\}$ satisfies $\{1, \ldots, j\} \subset J \subset \{1, \ldots, j + \lfloor \nu \rfloor\}$ for some integer $j \ge 0$.
-Roughly speaking, $(Z_j)_{j \in J} \in Z(\nu)$ if $J$ is `almost' an interval.
+Roughly speaking, $(Z_j)_{j \in J} \in Z(\nu)$ if $J$ is `almost an interval.'
 Note that $Z(\nu)$ is increasing in $\nu$ and that $Z \in Z(\nu)$ (pick $j=n_Z$) for any $\nu \in [0, \infty]$.
 Now, for $\nu \in [0,\infty]$, with the notation from above \eqref{def:Fz}, we introduce

-In accordance with above convention, the choice $\delta=0$ is implicit in \eqref{eq:V-boosted}.
-In what follows, much like in \eqref{eq:V-boosted}, given an event $E(Z)$ and $\zeta$ a collection of subsequences of $Z$, the event $E(\zeta)$ is declared by setting
+In line with the convention below \eqref{def:Fz}, $\delta=0$ is implicit in \eqref{eq:V-boosted}.
+In what follows, much as in \eqref{eq:V-boosted}, given an event $E(Z)$ and $\zeta$ a collection of subsequences of $Z$, the event $E(\zeta)$ is declared by setting